About the registry

 Registration involves completing an online questionnaire; you can view the questions you will be asked here.

 You will have to nominate your doctor when completing the questionnaire.
 This is so your doctor can confirm what type of FSHD you have.
 This will in not affect the level of care you receive.

 All data you give to the registry is stored on a secure server (protected in a similar way to online bank accounts) and only specially appointed staff have access to it.
 The data remains your property and you have the right to withdraw it at any time.

 Who looks after my data?

-The UK FSHD registry is looked after by Professor Hanns Lochmüller at Newcastle University.
-He is part of a steering committee made up of people with FSHD, doctors and researchers who together are involved in any decisions regarding your data.
+The UK FSHD registry is looked after by Dr Chiara Marini Bettolo at Newcastle University.
+A steering committee made up of people with FSHD, doctors and researchers are together involved in any decisions regarding your data.